radutolontan/BASM_Pocket_Museum/README.md

 #### b.
 Successful completion of missions - from Evaluator Task
 #### c.
 Recording status - from Logger Task
 Furthermore, it will be used on boot-up to indicate SW version as well as successful initialization of all tasks.
-## 4. MP3-Player Task
-**NOT MVP** - Manages the secondary user feedback tool - an MP3 player which loads audio files from the SD cards and allows the user to control playback using sensor inputs *(ex. increasing air pressure for 5 sec. by 5 hPa will increase the volume by one unit)* .
-Similar to controlling the Sensor task, the MP3-Player will make use of a HAL, allowing for future changes to the HW.
-## 5. Logger Task
-**NOT MVP** - Manages logging of sensor data to the on-board uSD card.
-Will be activated using one of the on-board tactile push-buttons, and when enabled, it will provide feedback to the user on logging status using the Display Task.

 # SD Card Formatting
 In order to read and write to the SD card, it has to be formatted to **FAT32** and **MBR**.
 Insert the microSD card into a compatible card reader, connect to a Linux machine, and locate it using the following Terminal command: use a Terminal to: